 Public Comment is not intended to be a discussion, debate, or dialogue between or among citizens and the Select Board.
 Rather, it is intended to offer citizens an opportunity to express their opinion on issues of Select Board business.
-While the Board and/or administrators will not typically respond to citizen comments or questions posed at Public Comment, the Chair, as presiding officer of the meeting, may answer or request an answer to a question if s/he deems it appropriate.
-Further, should the Chair believe that an issue or question falls outside the purview of the Select Board s/he may request that citizens direct it to the appropriate person or body so that the matter is given proper consideration.
+While the Board and/or administrators will not typically respond to citizen comments or questions posed at Public Comment, the Chair, as presiding officer of the meeting, may answer or request an answer to a question if they deem it appropriate.
+Further, should the Chair believe that an issue or question falls outside the purview of the Select Board they may request that citizens direct it to the appropriate person or body so that the matter is given proper consideration.

 The following process will govern Public Comment at the Board of Select Board meetings.

 The Select Board will schedule a 15-minute Public Comment period within the beginning portion of each Select Board meeting according to the following guidelines: